snehitvaddi/Real-Time-Sudoku-Solver-OpenCV-and-Keras/README.md

 ![Demo of Sudoku Solver](output/output-recorded-gif.gif)

 ## How to Run!!
-Step-1: Install all required libraries in `requirements.txt` or directly run `pip install -r requirements.txt`
+Step-1: Install all required libraries in `requirements.txt` or directly run `pip install -r requirements.txt`<br>
 Step-2: Directly run all cells of `Sudoku testing.ipynb` file.
-It does all the imports by itself.
+It does all the imports by itself.<br>
-Step-3: Nothing else, just get your Sudoku puzzle infront of your camera and get the real-time solutions.
+Step-3: Nothing else, just get your Sudoku puzzle infront of your camera and get the real-time solutions.<br>
 Step-2: To stop the camera, click 'Q' on keybord.

 ## Note: